-Please Note: Completion of all program requirements and attainment of the BSN qualifies graduates to take the National regulations of the New Jersey Board of Nursing, also requires the submission of an affidavit that the applicant "has never been convicted or has not pleaded nolo contendere, non vule contendere or non vult to an indictment, information, or complaint alleging a violation of any federal or state law involving moral turpitude or relating adversely to the nursing profession."
+Please Note: Completion of all program requirements and attainment of the BSN qualifies graduates to take the National Council Licensing Examination (NCLEX-RN) for licensure as registered nurses.
+Application for licensure, in accord with regulations of the New Jersey Board of Nursing, also requires the submission of an affidavit that the applicant "has never been convicted or has not pleaded nolo contendere, non vule contendere or non vult to an indictment, information, or complaint alleging a violation of any federal or state law involving moral turpitude or relating adversely to the nursing profession."
 Boards of nursing in other states have similar requirements.
-In addition, New Jersey Board of Nursing rules, program shall inform the individual that a criminal history background check is a prerequisite for licensure as a registered professional nurse or a licensed practical nurse."
+In addition, New Jersey Board of Nursing rules, N.J.A.C.
+13:37-1.8(h) stipulate the following: "Before an individual is admitted to a nursing education program, the program shall inform the individual that a criminal history background check is a prerequisite for licensure as a registered professional nurse or a licensed practical nurse."